 \section{Abstract}

 In order to probe a possible time variation of the fine-structure constant ($\alpha$), we propose a new method based on Strong Gravitational Lensing and Type Ia Supernovae observations.
-By considering a class of dilaton runaway models, where $\frac{\Delta \alpha}{\alpha}= - \gamma \ln{(1+z)}$ ($\gamma$ captures the physical properties of the model), we obtain constraints on $\frac{\Delta \alpha}{\alpha}$ at the level $\gamma \approx 10^{-2}$.
-Since the data set covers the redshift range $0.075 \leq z \leq 2.2649$, the constraints derived here provide independent bounds on a possible time variation of $\alpha$ at low, intermediate, and high redshifts.
+By considering a class of dilaton runaway models, where $\frac{\Delta \alpha}{\alpha}= - \gamma \ln{(1+z)}$, we obtain constraints on $\frac{\Delta \alpha}{\alpha}$ at the level $\gamma \sim 10^{-2}$ ($\gamma$ captures the physical properties of the model).
+Since the data set covers the redshift range $0.075 \leq z \leq 2.2649$, the constraints derived here provide independent bounds on a possible time variation of $\alpha$ at low, intermediate and high redshifts.